Insured Victim Seeks Court Assistance After Coverage Denied

-Following an automobile accident, it’s natural for people to rely on their insurance providers to help them secure benefits that they may need in order to heal, rehabilitate, and get back to the life they enjoyed prior to the accident.
+Following an automobile accident, an insured victim seeks court assistance after coverage denied, it’s natural for people to rely on their insurance providers to help them secure benefits that they may need in order to heal, rehabilitate, and get back to the life they enjoyed prior to the accident.
 But insurance policies can be complicated contracts, and people sometimes find they are not entitled to all of the benefits they thought they were eligible to receive.
 This was the situation in a recent case heard by the Supreme Court of Nova Scotia, where the court was asked to rule on an insurer’s failure to provide certain accident claims for one of their customers.

 The automobile accident